Actionable Book Summary: Linchpin: Are You Indispensable? by Seth Godin

 Google “Pat Flynn” and you will find a site about making money while sleeping.
 Or in short, his site smartpassiveincome.com will appear.
 The best website for starting an online business and learning how to earn money passively.

 What comes up when you type your name?
 Besides your Instagram page where you share selfies and pictures of your latest meals, is there anything else appearing?

 After dedicating years of work to improve their craft some people are now incredibly famous.
 Other people recognize them as experts and agree with what they share.
 But more importantly, they’re leaving a mark, a digital footprint.

 If you don’t like what Google says about you, or even worse, says nothing about you, change it.
 Change it through your actions, career decisions, and social shares.
-Now everybody can start his own site and purses a meaningful path thanks to the power of the Internet.
+Now everybody can start his own site and start to pursue the path he/she likes best thanks to the power of the Internet.

 Lesson #4: Physical labor VS Emotional Labor

 We can easily picture physical labor.
 Work that involves heavy lifting, sweat, and long periods of fatigue.
 This type of workforce is easily replaceable.
 Basically, everyone with all four sets of limbs can move boxes around a warehouse.
 You don’t need a college degree to get started and no one will care if you leave.
 And you’ll want to leave, because they’ll drain you in this job.